chazeprasad/rhizo/packages/css/README.md

 To make the css prop work with `styled-components`, `babel-plugin-styled-components` must be enabled.

-## Theme Keys
+## Seed Keys

-The following keys in your style object will work the same as Styled System props, pulling values from your `theme` object.
+The following keys in your style object will work the same as Rhizo props, pulling values from your `seed` object.

-Property  | Theme Key
+Property  | Seed Key
 ---|---
 `fontFamily` | `fonts`
 `fontSize` | `fontSizes`